Embracing the present in North Central Arizona

 All these questions overwhelmed me and affected how I was experiencing the environment around me.
 I forgot about the present moment and focused on the lack rather than what was surrounding me.

-But, I realized on that trip, that a change was necessary.
+I realized on that trip, that a change was necessary.
 There must not be such separation, so much to put aside and not address.
 The difference in what I thought and felt should not be limited to a few moments in life.
 I needed to be more in tune with my inner self, with my soul, with the universe.